Sweet Onion & Vinegar Coleslaw Dressing

 A cold drink in hand, with Blake at the grill and kids playing in the yard…it’s my happy, happy summer place.

 The people and conversation around our summer table will always be the most important factors, but great eats are also a must.
-And that includes a shredded cabbage salad with coleslaw dressing.
+And one of my summertime favorites has always been a shredded cabbage salad with coleslaw dressing.

 Mom’s Sweet Onion & Vinegar Coleslaw Dressing has been a longtime favorite of mine, a vinegar based coleslaw recipe that is made without mayo.
 It makes a quick and delicious side dish that’s perfect for easy entertaining!

 *Here are a few more recipes I’m loving right now: this flavorful Herby Ham Salad, my Grilled Romaine and Tomato Salad with Homemade Buttermilk Ranch Dressing, and Pickled Red Onions (a super popular recipe on this site!)

 What is Coleslaw?

 Coleslaw comes from the Dutch term koolsla, which translates to ‘cabbage salad’.

 Or as Merriam-Webster shares, coleslaw is “a salad made of raw sliced or chopped cabbage”.

 Because coleslaw is fresh and crunchy, and has a bit of a zingy flavor, it is often served with heavy, fatty, and smoked meats.
 Many like to top their tacos with fresh coleslaw.
 Scroll down to ‘Serving Suggestions’ where I share some main entrees that would love a side of coleslaw!